Pikmin 2: Development

 In December 2002 a year following the release of Pikmin, game designer Shigeru Miyamoto confirmed a sequel to be in development.
 Development took about two and a half years; the original plan was to release it in Autumn 2003, but the team chose to delay it by six months to make further changes and revisions.
 Pikmin 2 was directed both by Shigefumi Hino, who focused on the graphics design, and Masamichi Abe, who focused on the game design.
 Miyamoto and Takashi Tezuka served as producers.
 Hajime Wakai composed the game soundtrack, while Kazumi Totaka served as the sound director; "Totaka's Song" is hidden twice in the game as an Easter egg.
 The 30-day time limit imposed in the original Pikmin was removed in order to allow players to explore the game world at a leisurely pace, which in turn increased the overall length of the game.
 Cooperative two-player gameplay within the main single player game was experimented, but it was found that it imposed limits on the overall game design.
 Multiplayer was thus relegated to a separate game mode.
-Pikmin 2 was first released in Japan on April 29, 2004 and then in North America, Europe, and Australasia later in the year.
+Pikmin 2 was first released in Japan on April 29, 2004, and then in North America, Europe, and Australasia later in the year.
 Nintendo e-Reader cards compatible with Pikmin 2 were released only in Japan, which contained additional minigames.
 Many of the treasures feature product placement for real-life brands such as Duracell.
+These were replaced with fictional brands in the Nintendo Switch remaster.

-Re-release
+Re-releases

 In 2009 both Pikmin and Pikmin 2 were re-released for the Wii as part of the New Play Control! brand, a selection of ported GameCube games with updated Wii Remote controls.
 Although New Play Control!
 Pikmin 2 was released in Japan, Europe, and Australia that year, it was not confirmed for a North American release until three years later in the June 2012 issue of Nintendo Power and was later confirmed for a June 2012 release.
 The North American localization of Pikmin 2's Wii port was released as a Nintendo Selects game along with the Nintendo Selects re-release of Mario Power Tennis and is the penultimate Wii game to be published by Nintendo of America.
+HD remasters of Pikmin and Pikmin 2 for Nintendo Switch were announced and released on June 21, 2023.